ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 var a = [];

-Regarding calls of the built in constructors with new and without new operator, there is no the general rule and it depends on the constructor.
-So, for example Array or Function constructors produce identical results being called as a constructor (with new) and as a function (without new):
+Regarding calls of the built in constructors with the new and without new operator, there is no the general rule and it depends on the constructor.
+For example Array or Function constructors produce the same results when are called as a constructor (with new) and as a simple function (without new):

 var a = Array(1, 2, 3); // [object Array]